guilhermevialle/Talkmiz/client/README.md

 ## Contributing

-Contributions to Fotoseek are welcome!
+Contributions to Talkmiz are welcome!
 If you find any bugs, issues, or have suggestions for improvement, please open an issue on the project's GitHub repository.
 If you would like to contribute code, feel free to open a pull request.